Finding Healing and Connection in the Midst of Chronic Illness

 suzielebrocq

-This speaks to me: But once we get the hang of it, we can control this "sickness" stuff.
+This speaks to me: But once we get the hang of it, we can control this "sickness" shit.
 It's then we start to feel alive and suddenly we start to thrive.
 I told you we would collaborate one day!!!!
 Thanks again Doc Le Brocq AKA Suzie

 Bill